For me, drawing a lot of detail is the default setting and I have often even gone too far with the amount of detail ruining a perfectly good painting.

 In the end, I layer effects to emphasize the light and shade.

 I like to use Colour Dodge when adding backlighting around the areas I want to highlight (beak, face, head & some parts of the neck).

 This helps to draw the eye to the area that is in focus and the ‘main feature’ of the painting.

 Colour Burn is handy if I need to deepen a shade without otherwise adding more to the painting.

-I know some artists like to use Colour Dodge and Burn exclusively with the airbrush, but I prefer to use the same brush I used to make the painting and blend it out when necessary.
+I know some artists like to use Colour Dodge and Burn only with the airbrush, but I prefer to use the same brush I used to make the painting and blend it out when necessary.

 If I used several types of brushes, I’ll use the one I made use of the most.

-Once everything in the image has come together; composition, colours, shading, highlights and textures, I leave the image for a few days.
+Once everything in the image has come together; composition, colours, shading, highlights and textures.
+I leave the image for a few days.

 Sometimes I post an image to social media, but will still go back and tweaking it before considering it finished.

 Hopefully, this gave you some insight into my painting process!
 This way of painting (especially with Procreate) is still new to me and I’m learning with every new painting.